chinapedia/wikipedia.abstract.en/Page/Katakana.md

 Taiwanese

-TAIWANESE KANA (タイTaiwanese_kana_normal_tone_5.png ヲァヌTaiwanese_kana_normal_tone_5.png ギイTaiwanese_kana_normal_tone_2.png カアTaiwanese_kana_normal_tone_2.png ビェンTaiwanese_kana_normal_tone_5.png) is a katakana-based writing system once used to write Holo Taiwanese, when Taiwan was under Japanese control.
+TAIWANESE KANA (タイ ヲァヌ ギイ カア ビェン) is a katakana-based writing system once used to write Holo Taiwanese, when Taiwan was under Japanese control.
 It functioned as a phonetic guide for Chinese characters, much like furigana in Japanese or Zhùyīn fúhào in Chinese.
 There were similar systems for other languages in Taiwan as well, including Hakka and Formosan languages.

 Unlike Japanese or Ainu, Taiwanese kana are used similarly to the Zhùyīn fúhào characters, with kana serving as initials, vowel medials and consonant finals, marked with tonal marks.
 A dot below the initial kana represents aspirated consonants, and チ, ツ, サ, セ, ソ, ウ and オ with a superpositional bar represent sounds found only in Taiwanese.